puppetlabs/gatling-puppet-load-test/docs/results.md

 ```

 ## Scale test report
-The Scale test results contains a CSV file with measurements extracted from the Gatling JSON data for each iteration.
+The Scale test result directory contains a CSV report with measurements extracted from the Gatling JSON data for each iteration.
 This report is useful for comparing the performance impact of additional nodes for each iteration.
 It is also useful for comparing the outcome of multiple Scale test runs.